Workaround for sorting and filtering of merged cells

 This action selects the blank cells in the original selection.

-6. On the Formula bar, type an equal sign (=) followed by the address of the first cell with an entry in the column (=B9, in this example) and press Ctrl+Enter:
+6. On the Formula bar, type an equal sign (=) followed by the address of the first cell with an entry in the column.
+For this example, = B5:

-7. Reselect the original range and press Ctrl+C to copy the selection.
+8. Reselect the original range and press Ctrl+C to copy the selection.
+In this example, cells B5:B12.

-8. On the Home tab, in the Clipboard group, choose the Paste drop-down list and then click Paste Values to convert the formulas to values:
+9. On the Home tab, in the Clipboard group, choose the Paste drop-down list and then click Values (V) to convert the formulas to values:

-After you complete these steps, the gaps are filled in with the correct information.
-Now it's a normal list, and you can do whatever you like with it - including sorting, filtering, etc.
+After completing these steps, the gaps are filled in with the correct information.
+Now it's a regular list, and you can do whatever you like with it - including sorting, filtering, etc.

 See also this tip in French: Comment trier et filtrer des cellules fusionnées.